palantir/gradle-baseline/docs/best-practices/code-reviews/readme.md

 code review may be required even for trivial changes.

 Code reviews are classless: being the most senior person on the team does not imply that your code does not need review.
-In the extremely rare case your code is actually flawless, less experienced team members can learn from you; in the more common case they will point out bugs, suggest newer libraries or techniques, or puzzle until they proudly find a more efficient or elegant implementation.
+Even if, in the rare case, code is flawless, the review provides an opportunity for mentorship and collaboration, and, minimally, diversifies the understanding of code in the code base.

+## When to review

+Code reviews should happen after automated checks (tests, style, other CI) have completed successfully, but before the code merges to the repository's mainline branch.
+We generally don't perform formal code review of aggregate changes since the last release.

+For complex changes that should merge into the mainline branch as a single unit but are too large to fit into one reasonable CR, consider a stacked CR model:
+Create a primary branch `feature/big-feature` and a number of secondary branches -- e.g., `feature/big-feature-api`, `feature/big-feature-testing`, etc. -- that
+each encapsulate a subset of the functionality and that get individually code-reviewed against the `feature/big-feature` branch.
+Once all secondary branches are merged into `feature/big-feature`, create a CR for merging the latter into the main branch.

 ## Preparing code for review

-It is the author's responsibility to submit CRs that are easy to review in order not to waste the reviewers' time and motivation:
+It is the author's responsibility to submit CRs that are easy to review in order not to waste reviewers' time and motivation:

 - **Scope and size:** Changes should have a narrow, well-defined, self-contained scope that they cover exhaustively.
 For example, a change may implement